-Internal Texture Format Floating Point Sampler Types Signed Integer Sampler Types Unsigned Integer Sampler Types
+Internal Texture Format Floating-Point Sampler Types Signed Integer Sampler Types Unsigned Integer Sampler Types

 Floating point Supported

 Normalized Integer Supported

 Signed Integer Supported

 Unsigned Integer Supported

 If an integer sampler type is used, the result of a texture lookup is an ivec4.
 If an unsigned integer sampler type is used, the result of a texture lookup is a uvec4.
-If a floating-point sampler type is used, the result of a texture lookup is a vec4, where each component is in the range [0, 1].
+If a floating-point sampler type is used, the result of a texture lookup is a vec4.